kameshsampath/fruits-api-gitops/docs/deploy.md

   --context="$CLUSTER1"
 ```

+!!!tip
+      You can also install all the tasks using the make target
+      ```shell
+        make install-pipeline-tasks
+      ```

 ### Create Tektoncd pipelines

 As the pipelines will build and push the container image to [quay.io](https://quay.io) it is required to have the following two variables set in your environment,